 1 teaspoon vanilla extract

-Optional: whipped cream (whipping cream, fine sugar, and vanilla extract), roasted kabocha seeds, nuts, raisins, chocolate chips, and/or icing for decoration.
+Optional: whipped cocnut-cream (coconut cream, maple syrup, and vanilla extract), roasted kabocha seeds, nuts, raisins, chocolate chips, and/or icing for decoration.

 Ramekins, small Pyrex dishes, or 9″ pie tin

-Optional: Pastry bag (or non-pleated plastic bag with small hole cut in lower corner) for whipped cream
+Optional: Pastry bag (or non-pleated plastic bag with small hole cut in lower corner) for whipped coconut-cream

 1. Cut kabocha squash in half.